QuNB-Repo/DLCheM/README.md

 	schnet-package-install
 	trained_models - folder which saves all the trained_models after training is done

-bpy-battery_project --> work in searching for optimal bpy battery properties using machine learning algorithms
+bpy-battery_project --> work in searching for optimal bpy battery properties using machine learning algorithms. 			within this folder you will find:

 	autocombinatorial - folder containing the script for autocombinatorial generation of new bpy molecules SMILES-RNN -        working on understanding SMILES representations in ML algorithms